Bioconductor/BiocWorkshops/510_Turaga_MaintainBioc.md

 ##### BUILD BIN

 This makes the tar ball which is specific to the platform and propagates it to main repository.

-  Command:

-	rm -rf a4.buildbin-libdir && mkdir a4.buildbin-libdir && C:\Users\biocbuild\bbs-3.8-bioc\R\bin\R.exe CMD INSTALL --merge-multiarch --build --library=a4.buildbin-libdir a4_1.29.0.tar.gz

 ![a4 buildbin](Turaga_MaintainBioc/r-buildbin.png)

-![Lights next to the build-bin](Turaga_MaintainBioc/package-propagation.png) The build machines display a status for each package.
+![Lights next to the build-bin](Turaga_MaintainBioc/package-propagation.png)

+The build machines display a status for each package.
 They indicate different things.

  *TIMEOUT* - INSTALL, BUILD, CHECK or BUILD BIN of package took more than 40 minutes

  *ERROR* - INSTALL, BUILD or BUILD BIN of package failed, or CHECK produced errors

  *WARNINGS* - CHECK of package produced warnings